Safe Animal Handling

 - Immediately report all accidental needle sticks to your supervisor.

 - Carry a syringe and needle in your pockets.

-- Place your hands between a pig and the side of the stall.
+- Place your hands between a pig and the side of a stall.

 - Removal as soon as possible.
-It is increasingly difficult to remove the animal the longer the time period between death and removal.
+It becomes increasingly difficult to remove the animal with greater time between death and removal.

 - Use care not to strain or pull your muscles.

 - Use a mechanical device such as a hog cart or hand truck to help with the removal.

 - If a mechanical device is not available, use a humane snare or rope to remove the dead animal.

 - Workers should not attempt to remove a dead animal by themselves.
 Recruit fellow workers to assist in this difficult task.